puppy0cam/wemo-finder/README.md

 # Wemo Device Finder for Node.js

-wemo device finder for node.js
+Hunts down all Belkin Devices on the network

 ## Supported Devices

-all devices that the android app supports.
+all Belkin devices that support UPnP

 ## Install